vectorch-ai/ScaleLLM/README.md

 [![Discord](https://dcbadge.vercel.app/api/server/PKe5gvBZfn)](https://discord.gg/PKe5gvBZfn)

+> **Warning**<br />
-> **WARNING**: ScaleLLM is currently in the active development stage and may not yet provide the optimal level of inference efficiency.
+> ScaleLLM is currently in the active development stage and may not yet provide the optimal level of inference efficiency.
 We are fully dedicated to continuously enhancing its efficiency while also adding more features.

 In the coming weeks, we have exciting plans to focus on [**_speculative decoding_**](https://github.com/orgs/vectorch-ai/projects/1) and [**_stateful conversation_**](https://github.com/orgs/vectorch-ai/projects/2), alongside further kernel optimizations.
 We appreciate your understanding and look forward to delivering an even better solution.

 ## Latest News:
-* [11/2023] - First official release with support for popular open-source models.
+* [11/2023] - First [official release](https://github.com/vectorch-ai/ScaleLLM/releases/tag/v0.0.1) with support for popular open-source models.

 ## Table of contents